statiqdev/Website/input/web/index.md

 ## Step 5: Create a Bootstrapper

 Creating a [bootstrapper](xref:bootstrapper) for Statiq Web initializes everything you’ll need to generate your web site.
 While you can certainly extend Statiq Web with new [pipelines](xref:defining-pipelines) or [custom modules](xref:writing-modules), you shouldn’t need to for most sites.
+Add the following code in your `Program.cs` file:

 ```csharp
 using System;